grace-notes/website/contents/topics/carchemish.md

 ---
+indexTitle: Carchemish
-title: "Battle of Carchemish"
+title: Battle of Carchemish
-indexTitle: "Carchemish, Battle of"
-pdf: "carchemish.pdf"
 description: "A description of the battle for this ancient capital of the Hittite empire, with Bible references"
 template: topic.jade
 ---

-**Carchemish 0**

-Carchemish

 Carchemish was the eastern capital of the ancient Hittite empire.
 It was a highly strategic military and commercial center of Northern Syria for